-6. Character
+7. Character

-- 6.1 Development must respect local context, history, built heritage, character and communities, ensuring that proposed developments preserve or enhance local physical, environmental, social, cultural, historical and economic characteristics. - 6.2 The design of new developments must be based on an appraisal of existing landscape and settlement character.
+- 7.1 Development must respect local context, history, built heritage, character and communities, ensuring that proposed developments preserve or enhance local physical, environmental, social, cultural, historical and economic characteristics. - 7.2 The design of new developments must be based on an appraisal of existing landscape and settlement character.
 The primary design source for maintaining character should be the character area in which the site is located if this is a positive source.
 Where there is no specific positive source to draw on, the development should be designed to create character.
-Using the lack of local character as a justification for poor and characterless design will not be accepted. - 6.3 The design of all new development must be based on an appraisal that identifies any existing positive features within the site and assesses the advantages and disadvantages of retaining them. - 6.4 The design of all new development must be based on an appraisal of the townscape of the site and surrounding area and their relation to topography.
-All new development should be designed as a considered response to topography and townscape. - Views into and out of the site should be considered at an early stage of the design process.
-Where the site is visible from a distance, especially where the local topography varies, a visual impact assessment should be undertaken to help influence the layout and design of the development. - The use of standard layouts, plot sizes and building designs which relate poorly to their surroundings and could be anywhere in the country should be avoided.
-Where standard house types are used they should be adapted to complement local character, beyond just changing external materials. - 6.7 The design of new developments should be specific to their location and should seek to co-ordinate the landscape framework, street pattern, route hierarchy and townscape to create a coherent public realm and open space network. - 6.8 Innovative design solutions that depart from the local context may be allowed if they are considered to have a positive impact on the character of the area. - 6.9 Within larger schemes the pattern of house types and designs should be varied to create visual interest and support character areas within the development. - 6.10 In all proposals elevations and fenestration should be designed in such a way that they provide relief, depth texture and modelling.
-This helps to provide visual interest, break down the massing of dwellings and contribute to the character of a development.
+Using the lack of local character as a justification for poor and characterless design will not be accepted. - 7.3 The design of all new development must be based on an appraisal that identifies any existing positive features within the site and assesses the advantages and disadvantages of retaining them. - 7.4 The design of all new development must be based on an appraisal of the townscape of the site and surrounding area and their relation to topography.
+All new development should be designed as a considered response to topography and townscape. - 7.5 Views into and out of the site should be considered at an early stage of the design process.
+Where the site is visible from a distance, especially where the local topography varies, a visual impact assessment should be undertaken to help influence the layout and design of the development.